paulobmarcos/paulobmarcos/README.md

 - 🎂 5 years of experience.
 - 💼 Currently working at [GYANT](https://gyant.com/).
+- 🚀 Always thriving to learn & improve.
 - 🎾 *Trying* to play padel with friends. 😅

 ### Expertise